xlinxlin/ontpipeline2/OntPipeline/docs/source/GetStarted.rst

 Porechop Installation
 ^^^^^^^^^^^^^^^^^^^^^

-Porechop is a adapter trimming tool.
+Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.

 .. code-block:: bash